citusdata/postgresql-topn/README.md

 ## When to use TopN
 TopN becomes helpful when serving customer-facing dashboards or running analytical queries that need sub-second responses.
 Ranking events, users, or products in a given dimension becomes important for these workloads.

-`TopN` is used by customers in production to compute and serve real-time analytics queries over terabytes of data.
+`TopN` is used by customers in production to serve real-time analytics queries over terabytes of data.

 ## Why use TopN
 Calculating TopN elements in a set by by applying count, sort, and limit is simple.
 As data sizes increase however, this method becomes slow and resource intensive.